Student Expectations

 Disciplinary Actions

-1. Missing assignments or a decline in grades in the general curriculum may require a temporary four-week pause in gifted instruction.
-This is necessary to give the student time to concentrate and improve on their assignments in the general curriculum classroom.
+1. Missing assignments, a decline in grades in the general curriculum, or student behavior/conduct/attitude may require a temporary four (4) week pause in gifted instruction.
+This results in the loss of two (2) gifted classes.
+This is

 3. A grade of "NS" Needs Support in the general curriculum will result in the immediate discontinuation of gifted services.

-Updated September 2022
+Updated September 2023